Medicare for Breasts with Congenital Deformities

-Can Medicare Cover Breast Reduction Surgery in Sydney?
+Can Australian Medicare Cover Breast Reduction Surgery in 2025?

 Medicare covers breast reduction surgery when it is done out of a medical necessity.
 Medicare will not pay for the procedure if you are getting it done for cosmetic reasons only.
 You can get coverage through Medicare if you get a relevant MBS code.

-Will Medicare Pay for my Breast Reduction Surgery?
+Will Australian Medicare Pay for my Breast Reduction Surgery?

 The answer to this question depends on your reasons for getting the surgery.
 People get the procedure done for all different kinds of reasons including: